-- The coolant additive is toxic.
+• The coolant additive is toxic.
 There is a toxic risk.
 Always keep the coolant additive in the original container which should be stored out of the reach of children.
-The same applies to coolant which you have drained off. - The coolant additive G 12++ must be added in sufficient quantities to provide anti-freeze protection at the coldest ambient temperatures that can be expected.
+The same applies to coolant which you have drained off.

+• The G 12++ additive must be added in sufficient quantities to provide anti-freeze protection at the coldest ambient temperatures that can be expected.
 At extremely cold outside temperatures, the coolant could freeze, causing the vehicle to breakdown.
-As the heater would also not work in this situation, there is a risk of suffering exposure!
+As the heater would not work either, there is a risk of freezing to death.